UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS04_manual.md

 After the detector has been powered off with the 'MCU button', it will **not** switch back on by itself while the BATDATUNIT01 is re-inserted in the detector.
 To switch it on again, hold the 'Power button' for about one second (or connect a USB-C power source).

 {: .highlight }
-The 'MCU button' can power the detector off only while it runs on its internal battery.
+The ‘MCU button’ can power the detector off only while it runs on its internal battery.
 As long as external power is supplied through the USB-C connector, the power-off request is ignored: the device plays the power-off tone but then resumes normal operation and keeps recording (the charger keeps the device powered from USB regardless of the shutdown request).
-To power the detector off, first disconnect the USB-C cable and then use the 'MCU button' or one of the other power-off methods.
+To power the detector off, first disconnect the USB-C cable and then use the ‘MCU button’ or one of the other power-off methods.

-When the detector’s data part is inside the box and is connected to a USB-C power source, the device will initiate charging while continuing its particle detection operations.

-Conversely, if the data part is outside the box and a USB connection is established, the detector switches to a mass-storage mode.
-This mode allows for data transfer to your computer, but the particle detection function is inactive during this period.
-In this mode, LED3 (green) is continuously lit.

 ## Battery level